 The content of your ideas and policies always has to be the priority.
 The second most important thing is the momentum, a choice within that political moment on when to respond and when to react.
 Sometimes you have to act fast, and sometimes you have to show greater endurance and patience.
 In these timely and critical estimates lies the difference between political success and failure,” said Vucic.

-Taking a further, ambitious step to bring the two parties together, Grenell called for The Kosovo peace summit on June 27 at the White House, which canceled due to an indictment of Kosovo’s President Hashim Tachi for war crimes "including murder, enforced disappearance of persons, persecution, and torture.”
+Taking a further ambitious step to bring the two parties together, Grenell called for the Kosovo peace summit on June 27 at the White House, which was canceled due to an indictment of Kosovo’s President Hashim Thaci for war crimes “including murder, enforced disappearance of persons, persecution, and torture.”